 What We Do

-Special Olympics Nebraska transforms the lives of over 7,500 individuals with and without disabilities through programming in sports, health, and education.
+Special Olympics Nebraska transforms the lives of over 6,000 individuals with and without disabilities through programming in sports, health, education, and leadership.
 We believe in ending discrimination and fear and building a future of justice and joy.

 We offer 20 Olympic-style individual and team sports that provide meaningful training and competition opportunities for people with and without intellectual disabilities year-round.